GMOs are transgenic plants or organisms carrying foreign genes.

 The beneficial genes may belong to a virus, bacteria, plants, or even humans.

-There is a lot of research in GMO’s.
-This due to the advantages involved with their use.
+There is a lot of research and enthusiasm for GMOs due to the economic advantages involved.
 However, they have certain disadvantages worth considering

 Pros of GMO